Overview

 Planning ahead

-- Think about what tasks you need to do and how you will manage them.
+- Think about what tasks you need to do and how you'll manage them.

 - Plan a routine and prioritise the most important jobs.